mealie-recipes/mealie/docs/docs/getting-started/install.md

 # Installation
-To deploy docker on your local network it is highly recommended to use docker to deploy the image straight from dockerhub.
+To deploy mealie on your local network it is highly recommended to use docker to deploy the image straight from dockerhub.
 Using the docker-compose below you should be able to get a stack up and running easily by changing a few default values and deploying.
-Currently only SQLite is supported.
-Postrgres support is planned, however for most loads you may find SQLite performant enough.
+You can deploy with either SQLite (default) or Postgres.
+SQLite is sufficient for most use cases.
+Additionally, with mealies automated backup and restore functionality, you can easily move between SQLite and Postgres as you wish.

 [Get Docker](https://docs.docker.com/get-docker/)